-EU Ecolabel U Ecolabel for textile products: Stakeholder table of comments - fitness for use criteria Reference Criteria or subject Aggregated theme Summary of comments JRC-IPTS response Accepted, rejected or modified?
-25. ILO Core labour standards Production sites and processes EU production sites European production sites should not be deemed to meet all ILO criteria.
+EU Ecolabel for textile products: Stakeholder table of comments - CSR criteria 21/10/2013 v3 Reference Criteria or subject Aggregated theme Summary of stakeholder comments JRC-IPTS response Accepted, rejected or modified?
+25. ILO Core labour standards Basis for retaining the criteria Support to retain the criteria There is strong support for maintaining social requirements and to single out relevant production sites in order to keep it manageable for applicants.
+Third party verification is supported.
+This issue is in the public eye due to recent incidents but it does require strict verification if a pass/fail approach is to be followed.
+Accepted Production sites and processes EU production sites European production sites should not be deemed to meet all ILO criteria.
 The clause has been deleted.
-Accepted ILO standard C155 Occupational health and safety Although the Ecolabel for textiles contains a lot of criteria addressing chemicals this does not cover all industrial risks.
+Accepted It was requested to extend the scope to weaving and dying sites.
+Due to the strict verification requirements and uncertainty over the possible impact on licenses it is proposed to keep the focus on the last production stage.
+Rejected ILO standard C155 Occupational health and safety Although the Ecolabel for textiles contains a lot of criteria addressing chemicals this does not cover all industrial risks.
 Health and safety has received greater attention as a result of a number of high profile recent incidents at factories supplying major EU brands and retailers.
 Accepted - The ILO Standard has been added.
 Social Task Force Harmonisation with STF results The criteria proposal should be harmonised with the results of the Social Task Force.
 The criteria proposal is to be discussed in the context of the STF at the June EUEB.
 To be discussed at the EUEB Assessment and verification Reporting on compliance How comprehensive should the reports compiled from production sites be?
 A signed code of conduct could be sufficient enough.
-A recent review of social compliance schemes by MADE- BY and discussions at the STF suggest that more rigorous verification would be required to ensure credibility.
+A recent review of social compliance schemes by MADE-BY and discussions at the STF suggest that more rigorous verification would be required to ensure credibility.
 Clarification - verification requirements have been strengthened 26.
 Sandblasting Mechanical sandblasting processes Forms of machinery to which it applies EU textile machinary manufacturers are understood to supply sandblasting equipment that minimises risks to workers.
 The process is enclosed and fully ventilated.
 Brands supporting anti-sandblasting campaigns by organisations such as the Clean Clothes Campaign are moving towards bans on manual and mechanical sandblasting.
 The use of modern, enclosed processes could, however, be considered for derogation from the criteria.
 Consult with Clean Clothes Campaign on possible derogation